psydeolite/ap-final/README.md

 Mariya Gedrich and Rabia Akhtar Period 2

-This project includes a Synthesizer.
+This project includes a Synthesizer, there are 5 types of instruments you can play using the keyboard.

 Installation
 ==========
+1. Pull folder
+2. Compile Synth.java
+3. Run Synth
 Use
 ====